Lost-Outpost/Telsera/HELP.md

 ## When should I ping Foamimi on [The Lost Outpost](https://discord.gg/WF66mMu)?

-Only if you find a quality egg meme.
+Only if you find a quality penguin meme.
 Any other situation is not acceptable.

 ## Can I respec?